greim/Backbone-Subscriptions/readme.md

 The key concept of Backbone subscriptions — and what differentiates it from similar libraries — is its *DOM-orientedness*.
 No internal reference map or list is used to track which view instances subscribe to which channels.
 Rather, subscribing view instances are lazily discovered at publish-time via the DOM.
 This is possible because view elements are given the className 'subscriber'.
 The browser's native DOM engine is then used to locate these elements in a performant manner.
 This approach gives three main benefits:

- 1. Only views present in the document are capable of receiving updates from a channel.
+ 1. Only views present in the document receive updates from a channel.
  2. Views are naturally garbage collected as sections of the DOM are overwritten, eliminating the need to manually unsubscribe from channels or write any other cleanup code.
  3. It allows the implementation to be short and clean.